Gittenger/tailwind-react-starter/README.md

 Similarly, you can extend any option in Tailwind and add your own custom class names.
 In this project I extended `"borderWidth"` for demonstration.
 See the [Tailwind docs](https://tailwindcss.com/docs/installation) for more information.

+#### _Variants_

+I've included a few sample variants in the configuration to give an idea of what's easily possible with Tailwind.
+For example, to be able to use the 'visited' state variant with text colors, I added the `visited` variant to the `textColor` option in the config.

+#### _Plugins_

+By default I've included the Tailwind 'forms' plugin, as it's very useful if you end up wanting to add customiztion to form inputs.
+Unfortunately, oftentimes I've found this to be very difficult using Tailwind, but this plugin solved most issues that I've encountered with it, which is why I'm including it here as a strong recommendation if you're using this Tailwind.

 #### _Tailwind components_

 If you wish to extract a Tailwind component using just Tailwind, follow the method in the `index.css` file where components have been extracted using the `@apply` directive.
 This can be useful for setting high level styles, although in this project it's primarily optimal to use React for extracting most components.